 Paulina Garcia talks with Nathan about mushroom tea, coyote skins, and how her group of Norteños ended up living in Oaxaca.

-This week on The Trip, host Nathan Thornburgh heads to Oaxaca to talk fermentation.
+This week on The Trip: Drinking with Exceptional People Around the World, host Nathan Thornburgh heads to Oaxaca to talk fermentation.
 Nathan chats with Paulina Garcia, a partner in the bakery, Boulenc, and owner of the fermentation and canning shop, Suculenta, about how she and her group of friends ended up starting two businesses that produce beautiful food, Paulina’s obsession with beautiful jars, and coyote skins.

 Here is a condensed transcript of the conversation: